purplesyringa/site/blog/designing-worlds-fastest-perfect-hash/index.md

 ### Entropy shift

 For this, we need a way to measure the uniformity of a distribution.
-Typical solutions assume the existence of a PDF, but only have access to a sample of the distribution, so we'll use [the KS test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) instead.
+Typical solutions assume the existence of a probability distribution function, but we only have access to a sample of the distribution, so we'll use [the KS test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) instead.
 In layman terms, we just sort the hashes in increasing order, draw a scatter plot, and compare it to a straight line.

 Not that this needs to be particularly performant, but avoiding floating point operations sounds like a nice bonus, so let's do that.
 We need to compute approximately $\max\limits_{i=0}^{N-1} \left\lvert \frac{h_i}{2^{32}} - \frac{i}{N} \right\rvert$, which we can do as follows: